andreyka26-git/andreyka26-git.github.io/_posts/2022-09-06-jwt-auth-using-dot-net-and-react.md

 date: 2022-09-06 10:05:35 -0000
 category: ["Authorization guides"]
 tags: [guides, authorization, dotnet, tutorials]
 description: "In this article we will do the basic authentication and authorization using Backend (.NET + C#) and Frontend (React client).
-We will use JWT for this."
+We will use JWT for this.
+This authorization and authentication will be similar to Resource Owner Password Credentials in OAuth, but custom one"
 ---

 * TOC